noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.13.22.

-A figure showing trends in seabird abundance and the relative abundace of krill and forage fish from 1987-2011.
-Figure: Sydeman et al. 2015
+A figure showing trends in seabird abundance and the relative abundace of krill and forage fish from 1987 to 2011.
+Figure credit: Sydeman et al. 2015.

 ### Details